Spacetime (Agents of S.H.I.E.L.D.): Casting

-In March 2016, Marvel revealed that main cast members Clark Gregg, Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Nick Blood, Adrianne Palicki, Henry Simmons, and Luke Mitchell would star as Phil Coulson, Melinda May, Grant Ward, Daisy Johnson, Leo Fitz, Jemma Simmons, Lance Hunter, Bobbi Morse, Alphonso "Mack" MacKenzie, and Lincoln Campbell, respectively.
-It was also revealed that the guest cast for the episode would include Blair Underwood as Andrew Garner, Matthew Willig as Lash, Powers Boothe as Gideon Malick, Mark Dacascos as Giyera, Alexander Wraith as Agent Anderson, Bjorn Johnson as Charles Hinton, Wolfgang Bodison as Edwin Abbott, Lola Glaudini as Polly Hinton, Markus Flanagan as Rowan Hamilton, Scott Broderick as officer, Matt Ferrucci as S.H.I.E.L.D. agent and Andrew Thacher as Rowan lawyer #1.
+In March 2016, Marvel revealed that main cast members Clark Gregg, Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Nick Blood, Adrianne Palicki, Henry Simmons, and Luke Mitchell would star as Phil Coulson, Melinda May, Grant Ward, Daisy Johnson, Leo Fitz, Jemma Simmons, Lance Hunter, Bobbi Morse, Alphonso "Mack" Mackenzie, and Lincoln Campbell, respectively.
+It was also revealed that the guest cast for the episode would include Blair Underwood as Andrew Garner, Matthew Willig as Lash, Powers Boothe as Gideon Malick, Mark Dacascos as Giyera, Alexander Wraith as Agent Anderson, Bjørn Johnson as Charles Hinton, Wolfgang Bodison as Edwin Abbott, Lola Glaudini as Polly Hinton, Markus Flanagan as Rowan Hamilton, Scott Broderick as officer, Matt Ferrucci as S.H.I.E.L.D. agent and Andrew Thacher as Rowan lawyer #1.
 Wraith, Broderick, Ferrucci, and Thacher did not receive guest star credit in the episode.
 Underwood, Willig, Boothe, and Dacascos reprise their roles from earlier in the series.
 Blood, Palicki, and Simmons did not ultimately appear.

 Filming

 Following the success of a single-shot fight sequence in the Kevin Tancharoen-directed second season episode "The Dirty Half Dozen", Maurissa Tancharoen and Whedon wrote a similar single-take sequence into the script of "Spacetime".
 Kevin compared this sequence to the previous one by saying, "I don't think any one of these versions is going to be better or worse than the other.
 They're just going to be different.
 This particular one was in a smaller room, so it was a little bit more complicated."
 The sequence, which took "three or four hours of sprints and sprints and sprints" to get right, not only accommodated the actors and camera crew in the small, "intimate" room, but the producers and showrunners as well, as they wished to "witness the action scene unfold."

-Kevin Tancharoen noted that "On shows like Daredevil or The Flash or Arrow or any of these other superhero shows, they have a mask on and a hood or something that can cover their face.
+Kevin Tancharoen noted that "on shows like Daredevil or The Flash or Arrow or any of these other superhero shows, they have a mask on and a hood or something that can cover their face.
 On S.H.I.E.L.D., they don't have that, and it's full out.
 You have to make sure that the person who is acting the part is actually physically doing it.
 I give all my props to Chloe [Bennet] for making that work."
 On why the series' story needed the sequence, Tancharoen stated, "There has been such an arc from [Daisy] being a computer hacker to a supreme badass.
 To see her expertly take out every single opponent, and not hide it by cutting and editing, I think speaks volumes about how far Skye/Daisy has come as a character."